edwards158/dynamic-risk-assessment/README.md

 - **Process Automation** -  Create a script and cron job that automatically run all previous steps at regular intervals.

 ### Data Ingestion
 - **ingestion.py** - Read data files into Python, and write them to an output file that will be your master dataset.
-Save a record of the files you've read

 ### Training, Scoring, and Deploying an ML Model
 - **training.py, scoring.py, deployment.py** - training an ML model, generating scoring metrics for the model and deploying the trained model.